 - By the grace of God, our aim is to disciple men in following Christ and to raise up indigenous leaders from the city, particularly minority leaders (Matt.
 28:19-20).

-- Interns will be personally mentored by the Elders and Director of Jubilee Community Church.
+- Interns will be personally mentored by the Elders of Jubilee Community Church.

 - There will be a high emphasis on Biblical Manhood.